CodeYourFuture/Module-React/from-scratch/README.md

 ## Eslint and Prop-types

-New Vite projects may encounter issues with Eslint, displaying red marks below some variables.
-This occurs because the default Eslint configuration requires prop-types in React projects.
+Eslint might display red marks below some variables in a new Vite project.
+This happens because the default Eslint configuration requires prop-types in React projects.
 Here's how to resolve it:

 1. Locate the file named `.eslintrc.cjs` in your project's root folder.